Keep a close watch on yourself and on the teaching [doctrine].

 Doctrine and life.
 Life and doctrine.

-In truth, when doing theology if it does not lead someone to the giver of life, it is dead theology.
+In truth, when doing theology, if it does not lead someone to the giver of life, it is dead theology.
 But simultaneously, life that downplays doctrine is equally deadly.
 This is why Paul repeatedly refers to sound doctrine in his Pastoral Epistles.
-He knows that sound, or healthy, doctrine does not give life; the Spirit of God.
-But anyone born the Spirit needs the know and grow in life-giving doctrines of God.
-This is why he says that by paying attention to doctrine, ‘you will save both yourself and your hearers.”
+He knows that sound (lit. healthy) doctrine does not give life; the Spirit of God does.
+But anyone born of the Spirit needs to know and grow in the life-giving doctrines of God.
+This is why he says that by paying attention to doctrine, “you will save both yourself and your hearers.”

 Simultaneously, because he knows that knowledge by itself can puff up (1 Cor.
 8:1), and that not all studies in the Law are lawful (1 Tim.
 1:3–11), he calls for Timothy to guard his life and his doctrine.
 Too many are the knowledgable theologians who did not guard their lives.
 And too many are the false professors who have general sense of theology but no life.
 Thus, we must always pursue doctrine for the sake of knowing the life-giving God.
 To expound this idea further, let me turn to two theologians who knew both doctrine and life.

 William Ames (1576–1633) on Theology as Living to God

 The first is William Ames (1576–1633).
 And in his Marrow of Theology, he defines theology as the privilege and necessity of finding life in God.
 As the Puritans always remind us, theology is never an end in itself; it is always a means of communing with the triune God.
 Ames definition of theology reflects this approach.
 And in thirteen points, he helps us to see how and why living before God (Coram Deo) is the essence, or marrow, of theology.